nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 ## API usage ##

-The consumer system SHALL only use the read appointment capability to retrieve future appointments, where the appointment start dateTime is after the current date and time.
+The consumer system SHALL only use the read appointment capability to retrieve future appointments, where the appointment start date/time is after the current date and time.
 If the appointment start date is in the past the provider SHALL return an error.

 ### Request operation ###